SynBioDex/SBOL-visual/SEPs/SEP_V017.md

 Arabinose

 #### Notes
-The RECOMMENDED hexagon shape is suggested for diagrams where labels are being kept inside of shapes or where there are potentially many species of small molecules.
-The alternatives allow a greater degree of visual distinction for individual species of small molecule, but will typically require external labels.
+The RECOMMENDED hexagon shape is suggested for diagrams where labels are being kept inside of shapes or where there are potentially many species of simple chemicals (i.e., small molecules).
+The alternatives allow a greater degree of visual distinction for individual species of simple chemical, but will typically require external labels.

 When small geometric shapes, it is RECOMMENDED that visual differentiation be maximized by associating each distinct species in a diagram with a different small geometric shape.
 Rotations may also be used (e.g., pentagon pointing up vs. pentagon pointing down).